grafana/grafana-operator/documentation/minikube.md

 1. Start the minikube cluster using `minikube start (--vm-driver=<driver>)` the part in the parentheses is optional. for more info read back through the minikube product documentation.
 2. To prepare the local instance of grafana run `make cluster/prepare/local`, this will create a new instance of grafana in the grafana namespace (to edit this edit the NAMESPACE field in the makefile).
-3. Run the operator with `make code/run` or `operator-sdk up local --namespace=grafana"
+3. Run the operator with `make code/run` or `operator-sdk run local --namespace=grafana"
 4. The ingress readiness probe will most likely fail, after a few seconds, from a new terminal window run `minikube addonsenable ingress`
 5. The operator should now see the ingress and proceed with deployment.
 Optionally to confirm that the ingress is reachable `kubectl get ingress -n grafana` and ensure that the address is not empty.